Vonng/pigsty/docs/README.md

 * **Flexible Design** makes pigsty fully configurable & customizable & extensible.
 * **Reliable Performance** verified in real-world production env (200+nodes, 1PB Data)
 * **Open Source** under Apache License 2.0
+* **Universal Runtime**: Deploy & monitoring other databases & applications (redis is now supported!)

 ## Distribution

 **Distribution** refers to the overall solution consisting of a kernel and peripheral software packages.
 For example, Linux is an OS kernel, while RedHat, Debian, and SUSE are OS distributions based on Linux kernel.

-Pigsty is an entire **solution** for using postgres in your production environment.
-It will setup everything for your with one-click: creating & scaling clusters, switchover & auto failover. manage databases, users, roles, hbas, schemas, hbas with configuration, connection pooling, load balancing, monitoring & logging & alerting, service discovery, etc...
+Pigsty is an entire **solution** for using PostgreSQL in your production environment.
+It will just prepare everything for your with one-click: creating & scaling clusters, switchover & auto failover. manage databases, users, roles, hbas, schemas, HBAs with configuration, connection pooling, load balancing, monitoring & logging & alerting, service discovery, etc...

 ![](_media/infra.svg)